 1. Include all people in general references by using gender-neutral words and phrases.

 One of the most subtle and potentially damaging forms of sexism is the omission of women in references that take in humanity at large.
 Instead of “mankind,” one can say “people” or “humankind.”
-Instead of “guys,” refer to a group of people with a gender neutral term like “folks.”
+Instead of “guys,” refer to a group of people with a gender neutral term like "people" or “folks.”

 2. Communicate to all reference points.